 The Extended Key Usage extension shall be present, shall be marked as critical, and shall include an attribute of type id-atsc-kp-signalingSigning to indicate that the certificate is used in the signing of ATSC signaling constructs.

-The Subject Directory Attributes extension shall be present, not marked as critical, and shall include an attribute of type id-atsc-sdattr-bsid with a value that contains a comma separated list of four byte hexadecimal encoded numbers each representing a Broadcast Service Identifier.
+The Subject Directory Attributes extension shall be present, not marked as critical, and shall include an attribute of type id-atsc-sdattr-bsid and values that contain a SET OF INTEGER (as described in RFC 5280 [12]), each integer in the set contains a Broadcast Stream Identifier.

 OCSP Responder Certificate Profile